deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "But Thanksgiving was last month."
 Adam pointed out.

 "Yeah, but you missed it." she retorted.
-"And it was your birthday yesterday, so…"
+"And it was your birthday yesterday, so..."

 "Does it work that way?"